x1mdev/ReconPi/README.md

 ## Installation

-Check the blogpost here for a complete guide: link
+Check the blogpost here for a complete guide: https://x1m.nl/posts/recon-pi/

 Connect to your ReconPi with SSH (default creds):